Breeze/northwind-demo/STEPS-Client-Angular.md

 Now we need to register the Breeze adapters to work with Angular.

-Edit `NorthwindClient\src\app\app.module.ts`.
+Edit `northwind-angular\src\app\app.module.ts`.
 At the top of the file, add the following imports:
 ```
 import { HttpClient, HttpClientModule } from '@angular/common/http';
 import { FormsModule } from '@angular/forms';